lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 The original solution of a principal components or principal axis factor analysis is a set of vectors that best account for the observed covariance or correlation matrix.
 Each additional component or factor accounts for progressively less and less variance.
 The solution is efficient (yay) but difficult to interpret (boo).

-Thanks to Thurstone's five rules toward a simple structure (circa 1947), interpretation of a matrix is facilitaed by *rotation* (multiplying a matrix by a matrix of orthogonal vectors that preserve the communalities of each variable).
+Thanks to Thurstone's five rules toward a simple structure (circa 1947), interpretation of a matrix is facilitated by *rotation* (multiplying a matrix by a matrix of orthogonal vectors that preserve the communalities of each variable).
 Both the original matrix and the solution will be orthogonal.

 *Parsimony* becomes a statistical consideration (an equation, in fact) and goal and is maximized when each variable has a 1.0 loading on one factor and the rest are zero.